Super Bowl LVI: Second half

 Receiving the ball on their own 21-yard line with 6:13 left in the game, the Rams found themselves facing 4th-and-1 just four plays into the drive, but a 7-yard run by Kupp on an end-around converted it for a first down.
 They crossed midfield four plays later.
 Back-to-back passes from Stafford to Kupp for 30 yards advanced the ball to the Cincinnati 16-yard line.
 Following an 8-yard run by running back Cam Akers to set up 1st-and-goal for the Rams, the Cincinnati defense stood their ground, but a holding penalty on linebacker Logan Wilson on third down gave Los Angeles a first down.
 After a 4-yard touchdown reception by Kupp was nullified by offsetting penalties against both teams, cornerback Eli Apple was called for pass interference in the end zone, giving Los Angeles another new set of downs at the 1-yard line.
 Two plays later, Stafford finished the 15-play, 79-yard drive with a 1-yard touchdown pass to Kupp, giving the Rams a 23–20 lead with 1:25 left on the clock.
 With the hopes of their first Super Bowl title on the line, the Bengals got the ball on their own 25-yard-line with the chance to either win the game with a touchdown or force overtime with a field goal.
 Burrow quickly gained 26 yards with a 17-yard pass to Chase and a 9-yard pass to wide receiver Tyler Boyd.
 After an incomplete pass, Donald and nose tackle Greg Gaines tackled running back Samaje Perine for no gain, bringing up 4th-and-1 with 43 seconds left.
 After taking a timeout, the Bengals decided to pass the ball for a first down, but Donald wrapped Burrow up before he could make the throw.
 Burrow still managed to attempt a desperation pass to Perine as he was being taken down, but the pass hit the turf before reaching Perine and was incomplete, causing a turnover on downs and enabling Los Angeles to run out the rest of the clock with a quarterback kneel.
 Kupp was named the Super Bowl MVP, with eight receptions for 92 yards and two touchdowns, including four receptions and a touchdown (as well as one carry for seven yards) on the Rams' game-winning drive.
-So far, this is the most recent Super Bowl to not have a quarterback as an MVP.
+Until Super Bowl LX, this was the most recent Super Bowl to not have a quarterback win Super Bowl MVP.